rust-lang/book/second-edition/src/ch18-03-pattern-syntax.md

 used many times before.
 There is a complication, however, when used in `match` expressions.
 Because `match` starts a new scope, variables declared as part of a pattern inside the `match` expression will shadow those with the same name outside the `match` construct---as is the case with all variables.
-In Listing 18-11, we declare a variable named `x` with the value `Some(5)` and a variable `y` with the value `10`.
+In [Listing 18-11][Listing-18-11], we declare a variable named `x` with the value `Some(5)` and a variable `y` with the value `10`.
 We then create a `match` expression on the value `x`.
 Take a look at the patterns in the match arms and `println!` at the end, and